 Atotonilco Wastewater Treatment Project, Mexico

-On 7 January 2010, the National Water Commission of Mexico, Conagua, signed agreements with a consortium of companies to construct a new wastewater treatment plant in Atotonilco, Hidalgo, Mexico.
-The plant will be the largest wastewater treatment project in Mexico and one of largest of its kind in the world.
+The plant was agreed by national water commission of Mexico Conagua on 7 January 2010 with a consortium of companies.
+It is expected to be the largest wastewater treatment project in the country and one of largest of its kind in the world.

-The new plant will be able to treat 3.6m tons of water per day, raising the installed treatment capacity of the town to 60%.
-In the first phase, the plant will treat wastewater at the rate of 23m3/s.
-The treatment capacity will be increased by 12m3/s in the second phase.
+In its first phase, the plant will treat wastewater at a rate of 23m³/s, which will be increased by 12m³/s in the second phase.

 Preliminary construction works commenced in 2010.
-First phase of the project was completed in 2013 and the second phase construction is expected to be completed in the second half of 2014.
-The commercial operation of the wastewater treatment plant will start is expected to begin in early 2015.
+Phase I of the project was completed in 2013 and the Phase II construction is expected to be completed in the second half of 2014.
+The commercial operation of the wastewater treatment plant is expected to begin in early 2015.

 Mexico wastewater project background